-Lat 21.33 N Long 158.05 W Ewa Field was located at Ewa, to the west of Honolulu on Oahu.
+Lat 21.33 N Long 158.05 W Ewa Field was located at Ewa, to the west of Honolulu on Oahu in Hawaii in the United States.
 Also known as "Ewa Airfield" or "Marine Corps Air Station, Ewa".

 In the early 1930s, the U. S. Navy (USN) secured a lease to a 700 acre tract of land at Ewa and built a dirigible mooring mast and a 1,500' oil-surfaced emergency runway at this location.
 When dirigibles were phased out by 1939, Ewan Airfield was used by U. S. Marine Corps aircraft and became known as Marine Corps Air Station, Ewa.
 During 1940, the Navy purchased an additional 3,500 acres to expand Ewa.
 By December 1941, four runways were built at Ewa along with hangers and buildings.

 On December 7, 1941, during the first wave of the Japanese attack on Pearl Harbor and Oahu, eight A6M2 Zeros from Soryu strafed parked aircraft at Ewa Field destroying 48 U. S. Marine Corps aircraft on the group.
 During the attack, SBD Dauntless from Scouting Squadron 6 aboard USS Enterprise landed at Ewa Field.